A business dinner problem: Some open questions

 \subsection{One table and at most one customer per table}

 An open question which may be tractable is the case with only one table and at most one customer at each table.
-A partial answer is given Section~\ref{subsec:t1} and in Remark~\ref{rk:ref} but we were not able to deal with the general case.
+A partial answer is given Section~\ref{subsec:t1} and we were not able to deal with the general case.